AxiansITSecurity/Restsh/USAGE.md

 GET /api/version
 ```

-## Create a request with mustache and post it.
+## Create a request with mustache and post it

 ```sh
 . "$RESTSH_PATH/dist/mo/mo"